aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology-mpls.md

 fabric_name: < Fabric_Name >
 ```

-- Connectivity is defined in a free-standing backbone_interfaces construct.
+- Connectivity is defined in a free-standing core_interfaces construct.
 - A static unique identifier (id) is assigned to each device.
   - This is leveraged to derive the IP address assignment from each summary defined in the Fabric Underlay and Overlay Topology Variables.
 - Within the pe, p and rr dictionary variables, defaults can be defined.